scream104/psych596/activities/many-group/spss/many-group-instructions-spss.md

 ## Step 5 - Factorial Anova

 In the data description there is actually a second factor we haven't considered yet: `direct_cond` with two levels.
 This variable indicates whether a participant received instructions to regulate their emotions directly ("self"), or whether they were exposed indirectly ("other") by interacting with a partner who had received emotion regulation instructions.
-The design is crossed, so there are a total of 6 (3*2) groups.
+The design is fully crossed, so there are a total of 6 (3*2) groups.
 Let's examine the full design now.
 We can hypothesize that there is an interaction of `emoreg_cond` and `direct_cond` such that the effect of `emoreg_cond` on cardiac output is greater when the instructions are received directly ("self" condition) compared to indirectly ("other" condition).